-Oil testing may be defined as a systematic analysis of oil health, oil contamination and wear at regular intervals.
-The purpose of oil testing is to validate the fact that a lubricated machine is operating according to expectation and predetermined standards.
+Oil testing may be defined as a systematic analysis of oil health, oil contamination, and wear at regular intervals.
+The purpose of oil testing is to validate the fact that a lubricated machine is operating according to expectations and predetermined standards.
 It can be seen as a routine predictive maintenance activity so as to furnish meaningful and accurate information on lubricant and overall condition monitoring of the machine.
 An obvious reason to perform oil testing is to understand the condition of the oil, but it is also intended to bring to light the condition of the machine from which the oil sample has been taken.
-By doing oil testing, sample results over the life of a particular machine, trends can be established, which can help eliminate costly repairs.
-The existence of any amount of debris and particles from wearing parts, erosion and contamination provides critical insights about the issues affecting the performance and reliability of the machine.
-Through oil analysis, one can schedule maintenance before a critical failure occurs like crane operation failures and thereby save substantial expenditure on the same.
+By doing oil testing and sample results over the life of a particular machine, trends can be established, which can help eliminate costly repairs.
+The existence of any amount of debris and particles from worn parts, erosion, and contamination provides critical insights into the issues affecting the performance and reliability of the machine.
+Through oil analysis, one can schedule maintenance before a critical failure occurs, like crane operation failures, and thereby save substantial expenditure on the same.

 Types of Oil Testing